firebuggirl/snacks-n-hangs/readme.md

 // /////////////////

 * Store.js :
-  - define indexex ...index type of 'text' enables search for stores, etc...can now use '$text' operator on queries
+  - define indexes ...index type of 'text' enables search for stores, etc...can now use '$text' operator on queries

   - create compound index on 'name' and 'description' fields